,

 Have you ever used an excuse to get away from something to gamble instead?
 The sign is based on witnesses of lived experience with gambling addiction.
 We had one member who wrote:

 I once was on a date.
 It didn’t go very well.
 Instead, I started daydreaming about gambling – How today would be my day.
 When I hadn’t said anything for a few minutes, the guy asked me if I was okay.
 I lied; I said I felt sick and went to the bathroom just next to our table.
 In there, I made some fake but convincing barfing sounds.
-Then I returned to the table 5 min later, the guy was gone, and I headed towards the casino.
+Then I returned to the table 5 min later.
+The guy was gone, and I headed towards the casino.

 What’s the craziest thing you’ve done?